gr-grey/quartz/content/04-garden/Paradoxes.md

 > Much of life's challenges are not problems that we solve, they are paradoxes that we manage.

+> It ain’t what you don’t know that gets you into trouble.
+It’s what you know for sure that just ain’t so.

-1. There is no free will[^1] but there's always choosing.
+1. There may not be free will[^1] but there's always choosing.

 2. The more you give, the more you'll get.